Killian Hayes

-Killian Deron Antron Hayes (/ˈkɪliən/ KIL-ee-ən; born July 27, 2001) is a French-American professional basketball player for the Cleveland Charge of the NBA G League.
+Killian Deron Antron Hayes (/ˈkɪliən/ KIL-ee-ən; born July 27, 2001) is a French-American professional basketball player who last played for the Sacramento Kings of the National Basketball Association (NBA).
 The son of basketball player DeRon Hayes, he was born in Lakeland, Florida but grew up in France due to his father's professional career.
-From a young age, Hayes played with French club Cholet and excelled at the junior level.
-He debuted for Cholet's senior team at age 16 before receiving regular playing time in the following season.
+From a young age, Hayes played with French club Cholet and excelled at the junior level: he debuted for Cholet's senior team at age 16 before receiving regular playing time in the following season.
+He was drafted 7th overall by the Detroit Pistons in the 2020 NBA draft.

 In 2019–20, he moved to Germany to play for Ulm.
 Hayes won the gold medal and earned most valuable player (MVP) honors with France at the 2017 FIBA U16 European Championship.
 He led his team to a silver medal at the 2018 FIBA Under-17 World Cup.

 Early life and career

 Hayes was born in Lakeland, Florida in the United States, in the same hospital as his father, DeRon Hayes, who was playing basketball in the American Basketball Association (ABA) at the time.
 One year later, Hayes began living in Cholet, France after his father continued his career in the LNB Pro A, the country's top league.
-After 6 or 7 years Killian Hayes started suffering from depression, but lately recovered from it.
 He played basketball from an early age, facing older opponents and often playing pick-up games in Lakeland and Orlando, Florida.
 Hayes watched highlights of basketball games on YouTube, drawing inspiration from basketball player Dwyane Wade and AND1 mixtapes, to learn new moves.
 He grew up playing for Cholet Basket, his father's former club, at the youth level.
 Although he wanted to play high school and college basketball in the United States, he remained in France upon the advice of his father, who had come from the American basketball system.

 In 2016, Hayes turned down an opportunity to join INSEP, a prestigious sports institute in Paris, upon his parents' guidance.
 He began playing for Espoirs Cholet in LNB Espoirs, the French under-21 league, in the 2016–17 season and was five to seven years younger than many of his opponents.
 In seven Espoirs games, Hayes averaged 4.7 points and 2.3 assists in 15.4 minutes per game.
 In April 2017, he recorded 13 points, seven assists and five steals, sharing most valuable player (MVP) honors with Addison Patterson, at the Jordan Brand Classic International Game.
 In the 2017–18 season, Hayes averaged 16.6 points, 3.9 rebounds and 7.2 assists per game for Espoirs Cholet.
 He was named league MVP after the regular season and helped his team win the Trophée du Futur (Trophy of the Future), being named MVP of the competition.